-BETA Group, Inc. (BETA) has reviewed documents for the project entitled: Franklin Ford located at 175 East Central Street in Franklin, MA.
-This letter is provided to present BETA's findings, comments and recommendations.
+BETA Group, Inc. (BETA) has reviewed the documents prepared in response to the 1st review for the project entitled: Franklin Ford located at 175 East Central Street in Franklin, MA.
+This letter is provided to present BETA's findings, comments, and recommendations.